-Teache r: Subject/Grade: Date: Time: Lesson Topic/Title: Big Idea/Question/Essential content (Is there an overarching theme, unit, or question in the classroom that this lesson fits under?): - use m easurable verbs - be MENTS: (Cognitive knowle jectives to assessm ent tools) Objectiv the pers es may be written in a pective of the students traditional format (i.e. "The s (i.e. "I can..." or "I will be e student will...") or a able to...") as learning targets wr itten from Performance Objecti ve Assessments Standards benchmarks and MATER 1.
-Text բ IALS NEEDED FOR I NSTRUCTION 2.
-Resources/ Equipment Teacher: Student: Special preparation that needs to be completed in advance (set-up, handouts, etc.): Any technology?
-3. Safet y considerations:
+Teache r: Subject/Grade: Date: Time: Lesson Topic/Title: a/Question/Essential lesson fits under?): content (Is there an over arching theme, unit , or question in the classi room MENTS: (Cognitive knowle sure to connect written obj udes traditional format (i.e. "The s (i.e. "I can..." or "I will be as learning targets written from Performance Objecti ve Assessments Standards benchmarks and MATER 1.
+Text μ IALS NEEDED FOR I NSTRUCTION urces/ Equipment preparation that needs Teacher: Student: s to be completed in advan nce (set-up, handout rs, etc.): Any tech nnology?
+3. Safety y considerations:

-$\underline{\textbf{INCLUSION:}} \ \ \textbf{Do you have students who need adaptions?} \ \ \textbf{Include specific adaptions in activities}; \ \textbf{list the type of disability here.}$ for struggling students?
-Include under instructional procedure - activities
+INCLUSION: Do you have students who need adaptions?
+Include specific adaptions in activities; list the type of disability here.

 DIFFERENTIATION: How will you challenge higher performing students?
-How will you modify activities
+How will you modify activities for struggling students?
+Include under instructional procedure - activities